 The United States and the UAE are working collectively towards the common goal of a stable, secure, and prosperous Middle East.
 The UAE is also a vital U.S. partner on a wide range of regional security issues.
 The United States works with the UAE and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, military preparedness, cybersecurity, and counterterrorism.
-The deepening U.S. security partnership with the UAE as a result of the Abraham Accords builds the Gulf region’s capability to defend and deter increasing dangers from Iran, reinforces our longstanding commitment to Israel’s Qualitative Military Edge, and pushes back against malign influence from the PRC and Russia.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.